 For cultural or religious commitments falling on the day of a scheduled exam or assessment task, documentation must include evidence you are not permitted to attend the campus or exam.

-Possible outcomes of AAA applications are:
+Possible outcomes of AAA applications include:

 - extension to due date, or